-Starting this month, May 2019, we now include a complete SVG file within our SVG files folder with each SVG design you purchase.
+Designs created after May 2019 automatically include a complete SVG file within our SVG files folder with each SVG design you purchase.
 This complete file contains all the individual SVG files for ease of importing one single file versus several.
 The single SVG files are still included for those that may find it more beneficial to use, such as Scan n Cut users.
+In 2021, we updated another 100+ files to include the complete file due to Cricut Design Space issues, but not all the files contain the complete file.
+Click the following to learn about the sizing issue and how to determine if a file you own is affected.
+Updated Files for Cricut Design Space Users (To fix sizing issues)

 Cricut Design Space